arturdryomov/pages/content/posts/2019-07-30-superior-testing-managing-production.md

   http_path:"/v1/books" AND http_request_duration:[3 to 5]
   ```

-Those are basic examples, the possibilities are wide open.
+Those are basic examples, the possibilities are almost endless.
 Even better — it is possible to make custom graphs using Kibana
 or even create monitoring dashboards with [Grafana](https://grafana.com/).